sanity/quickml/README.md

 [Weka](http://www.cs.waikato.ac.nz/ml/weka/) is actually a suite of learning algorithms, which include Decision Tree algorithms.
 Its
 API is marginally better than jaDTi, but still quite ugly by today's standards.
 Worse, it seems to be a memory hog, and had various other minor annoyances that made it unsuitable for use on Google App Engine, which is what I needed.

-Both of these libraries are unfortunately released under the GNU General Public License, which means that you can't use them in your project without "infecting" them with the GPL too.
-QuickDT is under the less restrictive GNU Lesser General Public License, which
+Both of these libraries are unfortunately released under the GNU General Public License, which means that you can't use them in your project without being forced to release your entire codebase as open source.
+QuickDT is under the GNU Lesser General Public License which doesn't have this requirement.
-I believe is more appropriate for libraries.

 How do I install QuickDT?
 ------------------------